iagopadilha/iagopadilha/README.md

 🔭 Finishing my IT Technician degree at Instituto Ivoti, currently studying Python and Next.js. <br>
 🌱 I’m currently in the third year of High School and in the third year of the IT Technician Program. <br>
-⚡ Proficient in C, Java, JavaScript, C#, Android Studio, Next.js, TypeScript, PHP, MySQL, HTML, and CSS.
+⚡ I have knowledge in C, Java, JavaScript, C#, Android Studio, Next.js, TypeScript, PHP, MySQL, HTML, and CSS.
 Actively seeking job opportunities! <br> <br>

 **BR:** <br>